Teacher Assistant & Aide Jobs

 Part of an aide’s day is often spent supervising students during non-instructional times.
 Providing supervision during student arrival and dismissal, recess, lunchroom, and hallway transitions are common assignments.
 Some school districts hire teacher assistants to operate the library or computer lab.

 Other aides spend part or all of the school day completing clerical work.
 This may involve filing documents, copying materials, entering data, or stocking supplies.
+Compared to the other roles of teacher aides, the clerical work can become overly repetitive to some.

 Overall, teacher assistants need to be flexible facing each school day as they are called upon to complete a variety of tasks.
 Patience and a love of children are essential characteristics.
 Often free of stressful duties like taking work home and dealing with discipline, teacher assistants enjoy working in the school and classroom environment and leaving a lasting impact on the students with whom they interact.